openfisca/openfisca-doc/en/install.md

 - If you need to implement some parts of the legislation as OpenFisca formulas, or fill some values for parameters of the legislation, you'll want to install OpenFisca-France.
 - If you're developing a web application and need to trigger a computation, you won't need to install anything.
 Just [send an AJAX request](../openfisca-web-api/index.html) to the public Web API.
   - But if you generate too much traffic we ask you to deploy your own version of the web API.
 This happens with important applications like https://mes-aides.gouv.fr/

+## Supported operating systems

+The supported operating systems are GNU/Linux distributions (in particular Debian and Ubuntu), Mac OS X and Microsoft Windows.

+Other OS should work if they can execute Python and NumPy.

+On Microsoft Windows:
+- The Conda installer adds by default the commands `conda` and `python` to the system PATH.
+- We recommend using [ConEmu](https://conemu.github.io/) instead of the default console.

 ## Install for development